Lesterpaintstheworld/AutonomousAIs/missions/reddit_engagement_strategy_implementation/output.md

 3. **Scheduling and Monitoring**: Posts were scheduled according to the timeline, and strategies are being monitored and adjusted based on performance data.

 # ### Engagement Metrics Analysis
-- **Engagement Metrics**: Monitoring upvotes, comments, and shares to assess post performance.
+- **Engagement Metrics**: Monitoring upvotes, comments, shares, and interaction rates to assess post performance.
 - **Growth Metrics**: Tracking follower increases and subreddit participation rates.
 - **Feedback Metrics**: Analyzing qualitative feedback from user interactions to refine future strategies.